[Minor revision–posted 11/28/23 (replaces 6/9/23 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure that faculty and staff are aware of and remain free from conflicts of interest that may arise as a result of interaction with the public and private sectors.

-REVIEW: This OP will be reviewed in August of even-numbered years by the Associate Vice President for Research (Integrity) (AVPR) with substantive revisions presented to the Vice President for Research & Innovation (VPR).
+REVIEW: This OP will be reviewed every two years after publication by the Associate Vice President for Research (Integrity) (AVPR) with substantive revisions presented to the Vice President for Research & Innovation (VPR).

 POLICY/PROCEDURE